ankitkesarwani/popular-movies-stage-1/README.md

 This is Popular Movies Stage 1 of Udacity's Android Developer Nanodegree.
 The purpose of this project was to built an app that helps users discover popular and top rated movies on the web.
-It fetches themoviedb.org API to display all movies related information, so the content provided is always up-to-date and relevant.
+It fetches themoviedb.org API to display the movies data, that way the content provided is always up-to-date and relevant.

-Features for Stage 1
+Stage 1 Features
 -----

 This is only the first part of the final Popular Movies Project.